 If you’re looking for a camera to shoot both product photography and video marketing vids — or if you just want something versatile to take on your next trip — DSLRs are the ticket.
 We’re sharing an introduction to DSLR cameras below, including how to use them for video.

-DSLR stands for digital single lens reflex.
-DSLR cameras use a mirror to reflect the image from the lens to the viewfinder, behind the mirror is a sensor.
-The sensor is what takes that light and interprets it as a electronic signal that shows up on your camera’s screen.
+Mechanically speaking, DSLR cameras use a mirror to reflect the image from the lens to the viewfinder, and behind that mirror is a sensor.
+This sensor creates the light and interprets it as an electronic signal that ultimately shows up on your camera’s screen.
 It’s more complicated than that, but the important part is wrapping your mind around how and why DSLRs are useful to have in your gear rotation.

-The larger the sensor, the better your camera will be in low light, and the larger your field of view will be.
-But it should be noted that larger sensors — or full-frame cameras, are more expensive than cameras with cropped sensors.
+The larger the sensor, the better your camera performs in low light, and the larger your field of view will be.
+But it should be noted that larger sensors — or full-frame cameras — are more expensive.

-- High Quality -- Nearly every DSLR camera that shoots video can shoot in 1080p (and a lot boast 4K resolution), which is very high quality HD.
+Pretty much every DSLR camera that shoots video can shoot in 1080p (and a lot boast 4K resolution), which is very high-quality HD.